Eligibility

 Prior to joining, you will be invited to an introductory session for all incoming apprentices so that you can meet each other and your key points of contact at the firm.
 You will also find out more about the qualifications you will be working towards and what you can expect from our academic provider.

 On joining, you will have a focused induction programme to help you settle into your new role.
-You will have the opportunity to meet people from various different groups and teams in the firm, so you can start to network from day one.
-The induction will also include sessions on lifestyle management to help you with the transition from school to work.
+You will have the opportunity to meet people from various groups and teams in the firm, so you can start to network from day one.
+The induction will also include sessions on wellbeing and lifestyle management to help you with the transition from school to work.

 You will be enrolled in a study programme with an accredited industry leading provider, giving you all the tools, resources and materials you need to navigate your studies and develop your knowledge and skills.
 The programme will involve a combination of in-person workshops and online self-study, with access to highly experienced tutors to guide and support you throughout.